Jbrich95/scePrecip/README.md

 `DependenceAnalysis/` - Scripts in this directory are used to fit the various extremal dependence models described in Section 2.2 and 4.3 <ol>
           <li> `free_fit.R` - Provides the diagnostic "free" fits displayed in Figure 2 </li>
-          <li> `spatial_fit_AI.R` - Fit the full spatial asymptotic independence model using the censored pseudo-likelihood described in Sections 3.1 and 3.2 </li>
+          <li> `spatial_fit.R` - Fit the full spatial model using the censored pseudo-likelihood described in Sections 3.1 and 3.2.
+Both the full model and the asymptotically dependent model can be fitted </li>
           <li> `sim_event.R` - Simulate extreme events, see Figure 3 </li>
           </ol>